markengelstad/Entrust-public/README.md

 Importantly, each term is mapped to its most closely related [SNOMED](https://www.snomed.org/snomed-ct) or [CPT](https://www.ama-assn.org/practice-management/cpt-current-procedural-terminology) code (if it exists), to facilitate data analysis or import of old data.

 ## Knowledge Base
-The unique value of Entrust is that it can turn data (I did this surgery) into information (I experienced these things during that surgery) by using knowledge structures like ontologies and terminologies.
+The unique value of Entrustable is that it can turn data (I did this surgery) into information (I experienced these things during that surgery) by using knowledge structures like ontologies and terminologies.

 This allows us to ask useful questions like *"How much experience does this learner have with injuries of the face?"* To a human, this is a simple question and can be answered by going through a user's experience line by line and asking "Is this finding an injury?" and "Is this anatomy part of the face?"
 For a computer, this requires the use of an ontology.
 An ontology is a set of concepts and categories in a subject area or domain that shows their properties and the relations between them.